About the General Investigations Unit

-The General Investigations Unit is responsible for investigating felony cases ranging from larcenies to homicides.
+The General Investigations Unit (GIU) is responsible for investigating felony cases ranging from larcenies to homicides.
 The unit's primary responsibility is investigating serious crimes against persons and large scale property crimes.
 The unit also conducts applicant background investigations and is involved in various community activities such as mentoring and working with victim advocates.
-The unit led by the Assistant Chief of Support Services is staffed by one captain, one sergeant, five detectives, and one clerical specialist.

 The job of a detective requires an increased understanding of legal issues such as search and seizure.
 Because of the small size of Paducah's General Investigations Unit, our detectives do it all.
 They process crime scenes, write search warrants, submit evidence to the crime lab, investigate cases, conduct interviews, and present the evidence to the prosecutor and the court.
 To stay current with the advances in technology, the unit has undergone training in Internet Crimes Against Children programs and forensic computer examinations in which detectives examine computers for forensic evidence of all types.